Summer Academy for Math and Science

 - Be a U.S. citizen or permanent resident.

-- Be a current sophomore or junior in high school at the time of application submission.
+- Be a junior in high school at the time of application submission.

-- Raised in home where English was a second language
+Raised in a home where English was a second language

-The application for the SAMS 2020 program will be available in November and will include more specific information regarding requirements.
+The SAMS application includes more specific information regarding requirements.
 However, applicants can expect the application to include the following: